kevingardarin/node-BACnet/FAQ.md

 ## I receive the error `ERR_TIMEOUT`.
 What does this mean?

-The error type `ERR_TIMEOUT` is created by Node testcode itself, if no answer has been received from a target device in the defined timeout window.
+The error type `ERR_TIMEOUT` is created by Node BACnet itself, if no answer has been received from a target device in the defined timeout window.
 This can have a variety of root-causes like issues on the remote device itself (e.g. communication disabled), network issues (e.g. wrong network topology), wrong